mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 I discovered excruciating pain of trying to find and fix all the regressions.
 It wasn't easy, of course, because (a) some of the most dastardly bugs were within the framework itself, and (b) frameworks tend to intermingle display and business logic, so testing was tedious and difficult.
-Which brings us to our next section...
+Which, of course, brings us to our next subject...

 What about testing?
 -------------------